shopinvader/documentation/data/doc_pages/en/functional/first-step-with-shopinvader.md

 #### Tips

-When developping it's cool to sometime force, the export, re-synchronize the data between a corrupted index, dropping the data of the index...
+When developing it's cool to sometime force, the export, re-synchronize the data between a corrupted index, dropping the data of the index...

 For that you have some special action accessible from the shopinvader menu